0x13hrafnulf/sapienza-notes-cybersecurity/README.md

 ## Description

-This repo is maintained by https://gitlab.com/myasnik.
-The original repo's link: https://gitlab.com/myasnik/sapienza-notes-cybersecurity
+This repo is the copy of the https://gitlab.com/myasnik/sapienza-notes-cybersecurity which is maintained by my friend and groupmate https://gitlab.com/myasnik.
+All rights belong to Pietro Mazzini.

 ## Disclaimer